mirage/irmin/README.md

 ## Issues

-Feel free to to report any issues using the [GitHub bugtracker](https://github.com/mirage/irmin/issues).
+Feel free to report any issues using the [GitHub bugtracker](https://github.com/mirage/irmin/issues).

 ## License